treeverse/lakeFS/docs/reference/mount.md

 Once mounted, users can access the data as if it resides on their local filesystem, using any tool, library, or framework that reads from a local filesystem.
 This functionality is currently in limited support and is a Read-Only file system and is pointing to a commit in lakeFS.

-**Note**
-⚠️ Everest is currently in beta.
-There is no installation required, please [contact us](http://info.lakefs.io/thanks-lakefs-mounts) to get access to the Everest binary.
-{: .note }

 {% include toc.html %}

 <iframe width="420" height="315" src="https://www.youtube.com/embed/BgKuoa8LAaU"></iframe>